-1. A common assumption is the belief or definition that an orphan is a child who both two deceased parents.
+1. A common assumption is that an orphan is a child who has two deceased parents.
 But the more inclusive definitions used by adoption and relief agencies tend to focus on a child who is deprived of parental care.
-An orphan can be further classified by using definitions such as UNICEF's "single orphans," which is a child with only one parent that has died, or "double orphans," which is a child who has two parents that are deceased.
-Under U.S. immigration law, an orphan can also be a foreign-born child with a sole or surviving parent who is unable to provide for the child's basic needs, consistent with the local standards of the foreign sending country, and has, in writing, irrevocably released the child for emigration and adoption.
-The majority of the world's orphans have families who are merely unable or unwilling to care for the child.
+An orphan can be further classified by using definitions such as UNICEF’s “single orphans,” which is a child with only one parent that has died, or “double orphans,” which is a child who has two parents that are deceased.
+Under U.S. immigration law, an orphan can also be a foreign-born child with a sole or surviving parent who is unable to provide for the child’s basic needs, consistent with the local standards of the foreign sending country, and has, in writing, irrevocably released the child for emigration and adoption.
+The majority of the world’s orphans have families who are merely unable or unwilling to care for the child.

 2. According to UNICEF estimates, there are 17,900,000 orphans who have lost both parents and are living in orphanages or on the streets and lack the care and attention required for healthy development.

 3. In the U.S. 400,540 children are living without permanent families in the foster care system.
 115,000 of these children are eligible for adoption, but nearly 40% of these children will wait over three years in foster care before being adopted.